WSG23/yosai_intel_dashboard_fresh/README.md

    ```
    The script installs both `requirements.txt` and `requirements-dev.txt` from
    PyPI (or a local `packages/` directory if present) and runs `npm install` to
    fetch Node dependencies.
+The Python requirements now include the Kafka
-Ensure dependencies are installed **before** running
+   clients `confluent-kafka` and `fastavro`.
+Ensure dependencies are installed
-   Pyright or using the Pylance extension.
-Missing packages will otherwise
+   **before** running Pyright or using the Pylance extension.
+Missing packages
-   appear as unresolved imports.
+   will otherwise appear as unresolved imports.

 4. **Install Node dependencies (optional):**
    PostCSS and other build tools live in `package.json`. `./scripts/setup.sh`